The Cheapest Option For International Money Transfers From Germany

 CurrencyFair offers transfers in these 18 currencies.

-Below is a short video showing you how to set up your account
+The first video shows you how to set up your account:

 As an alternative, we also recommend Transferwise as another great provider and alternative option to CurrencyFair.